tattrongvu/inferx/README.md

 ## InferX: AI Lambda-Like Inference Function as a Service with 2-Second Cold Starts & 90% GPU Utilization
-InferX is a cutting-edge serverless inference platform designed for ultra-fast, efficient, and scalable AI model deployment.
+InferX is an advanced serverless inference platform engineered for ultra-fast, efficient, and scalable deployment of AI models.
+It enables serving multiple models within a single environment, achieving cold start times of less than two seconds.
+Please explore its capabilities further at https://inferx.net.

 With InferX, you can:

 ✅ **Ultra Fast cold start** – Cold start GPU-based inference in under 2 seconds for large models (12B+).